 University Technical Colleges are a new concept in education.
-They offer 13-19 year olds the opportunity to take a highly regarded, technically-oriented course of study alongside academic qualifications.
-They are equipped to the highest standard, sponsored by a university and offer clear progression routes into higher education or further learning in work.
+They offer young individuals the opportunity to take a highly regarded, technically-oriented course of study alongside academic qualifications.
+They are equipped with industry-standard equipment, sponsored by local businesses and a university and offer clear progression routes into higher education or further learning in work.

 Find out more at www.utcolleges.org

-UTC students receive a broad education including English, Maths and Science combined with both practical and technical qualifications that are recognised by employers and universities.
+You’re never too young to kick start your future!
+UTC students receive a broad education including English, Maths and Science combined with both practical and technical qualifications that are recognised by both employers and universities.
 The skills they learn and the qualifications they receive are transferable to other post-16 provision and are recognised by employers.

 The curriculum is shaped by employers as well as local universities so everything that our students learn is connected to the world of work.